MarioGibney/bitcoin-security-research/Relevant Existing Research.md

 # Bitcoin's Long Term Security Model

-It remains an open question if and how Bitcoin can adapt to a future where the block subsidy has become negligible.

-This repository serves as a place to organize my exploration of this question.
-Other files in this repository are my own published research related to the topic, and links to other sources are contained in this document.
+Other files in this repository are my own research related to the topic, and links to other relevant sources are contained in this document.

 I'll be grateful to anyone who directs me to relevant research not already mentioned here.